Cessna 152

 The Cessna 152 is an American two-seat, fixed-tricycle-gear, general aviation airplane, used primarily for flight training and personal use.
 It was based on the earlier Cessna 150 incorporating a number of minor design changes and a slightly more powerful engine with a longer time between overhaul.

-The Cessna 152 has been out of production for forty years, but many are still airworthy and are in regular use for flight training.
+The Cessna 152 has been out of production since 1985, but many are still airworthy and are in regular use for flight training.